310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Kaoru %}
 I hate to say this, but I'm not a genius like you are, so I have to be mindful of a lot of things, Kanata-kun.

 That’s what you call “swimming the current of life”.
-It’s something everyone has to work hard to do, so you should take note of it.
+You'll only make everyone's life harder if you don't note of it, as well.
 {% endbubble %}

 {% bubble Kanata v2 %}